migramirez2/Harmony-ONE/progress/yuriy-menkov.md

 ---

+2024-09-30 Mon: Added support for Moo Deng token to harmony bridge.
+Deployed [programs](https://github.com/LayerZero-Labs/example-oft) for solana layerzero OFT token.
+Working on client side scripts (based on solana web3) to call programs methods and token transfers.

+---

+2024-09-27 Fri: Studied ways to develop programs woth Rust lang for Solana.
+Researched Layerzero solana repositories for transferring messages and tokens.
+Researched the possibility of implementing one base contract on the Solana side for all tokens.
+Working on proxy oft program on solana side to do simple 1-1 bridge binding.

-2024-09-26 Thu: Switched to work on the bridge: developing a new proxy contract to support transfers Solana <-> Harmony.
+2024-09-26 Thu: Inspected and resolved bridge issue - related to the transfer of tokens from the base chain.
+Switched to work on the bridge: developing a new proxy contract to support transfers Solana <-> Harmony.
 Based on layerzero v2 endpoint.
 Design [overview](https://docs.layerzero.network/v2/developers/solana/oapp/overview).

 2024-09-25 Wed: Worked on command line utility for bridging ERC20 tokens (based on sdk [repo](https://github.com/harmony-one/layerzero-bridge.sdk)).
 Additional functionality will be network binary download, wallet creation etc